Design Research, HCI

 1. Cultural Probes

-For conducting research, I created research probes kit to gain new insights about communication dynamics in my family and potential needs for a new way of conversing.
-Cultural probes are developed by William Gaver, Tony Dunne, and Pacenti in 1999 to provide more artistic ways of researching participants other than in a scientific way.
+For conducting research, I created a research probes kit to gain new insights about communication dynamics in my family and potential desires for a new way of conversing.
+Cultural probes were developed by William Gaver, Tony Dunne, and Elena Pacenti in 1999 to provide more artistic ways of researching participants other than in a scientific way.
 The probe materials can be anything from postcards, maps, cameras to elicit inspiring responses from the research participants.
+I considered cultural probes would provide a great way to engage my family members non-intrusively.
 Through my probes, I aimed to get inspired and identify design opportunities to enrich the existing messaging technique that we use.
-I also participated using the probes kit so I could discuss my perspectives about the whole process and results at the end.
+I also participated using the probes kit so I could discuss my perspectives about the whole process and results.

 2. Semi-Structured Interviews